 Surgery forms the mainstay of treatment for many skin cancers and moles.
 Cancers such as solid and invasive Basal Cell Cancers, Squamous cell cancers, and abnormal moles should be treated with surgery.
 Trusting a doctor with years of experience and training is important as this ensures that your skin cancer is completely removed, and your scarring is minimal.
+Our Specialists team is highly trained in surgical techniques for skin cancers surgery.
+My Skin Centre Brisbane take pride in our surgical work & skill.
+Our Specialists team is highly trained in surgical tech.
 Looking after your wound after skin cancer surgery is essential for the best scar results.

 Important facts on surgery for skin cancer